josh-nowak/josh-nowak.github.io/_posts/2023-12-06-survey-weighting.md

                           caseid = survey_data$id)
 ```

-Once anesrake is done, you can obtain the weights like this.
+Once `anesrake` is done, you can obtain the weights like this.

 ```r
 weights <- tibble(id = names(raking_result$weightvec),
                   weight = raking_result$weightvec)
 ```

-It’s also worth exploring the anesrake list object a bit further (here: “raking_result”).
-For example, the list item “varsused” will tell you which of your specified adjustment variables have actually been used for weighting.
-Your adjustment variables might not have been used if their sample distributions didn’t differ much from the population distribution.
-By default, anesrake only includes adjustment variables when there is a discrepancy of more than 5%.
-You can change this default by setting the “pctlim” argument to your desired value.
+It’s also worth having a closer look at the list that `anesrake` returns (here: `raking_result`).
+For example, the list item `varsused` will clarify which of the specified adjustment variables have actually been used for weighting.
+By default, `anesrake` only uses adjustment variables when their sample distribution differs by more than 5% from the population distribution.
+You can set a different threshold using the `pctlim` argument.

-### Step 7: Add the weights
+### Step 7: Adding the weights

-Let’s add the weights we just calculated to the survey dataframe and join by ID.
+Let’s add the weights we just calculated to the survey data frame—and join by `id`, just to be safe.

 ```r
 survey_data <- survey_data %>%